wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-microsoft-teams-apps.md

 - **Your Teams App Package** is the package that is installed in Microsoft Teams.
 It contains a small icon, a large icon, and a manifest JSON file.
 The manifest file contains the metadata for your app (like the name of the app, the developers name and so on), which extensibility points your app uses (like tabs and messaging extensions), and pointers to your web services that power your app (like the ID for your bot, or your tab's URL).
 - **Your web services** hosted by you providing the APIs and logic that power your app.

-Its important to keep in mind that the Microsoft Teams Platform isn't a hosting service; the web services powering your app must be hosted by you and accessible by HTTPS over the internet.
+It's important to keep in mind that the Microsoft Teams Platform isn't a hosting service; the web services powering your app must be hosted by you and accessible by HTTPS over the internet.

 ## Where can the Teams client be extended?